demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Block_Indicators_-_Generic_v2_README.md

-This playbook blocks malicious Indicators using all integrations that are enabled, using the following sub-playbooks:
+This playbook blocks malicious indicators through all integrations that are enabled, using the following sub-playbooks:

 - Block URL - Generic
 - Block Account - Generic